 Embassy Suites is an upscale Hilton brand: All rooms are suites, there is a complimentary made-to-order breakfast, and free cocktails and snacks every evening.
 The hotel has a fitness center, but you can also request a Five Feet to Fitness suite, which features a variety of workout equipment right in the room.

-And while the newly constructed seven-story hotel offers a Circle Bar with outdoor seating, Big E’s Sport Grill, and the Sixth Street Bridge Coffee Shop, it’s also just a short walk away from a diverse collection of other restaurants, breweries, a distillery, parks, and cafes, some of which offer meeting space or other attractions.
+And while the newly constructed seven-story hotel offers a lounge with outdoor seating, Big E’s Sport Grill, and a café, it’s also just a short walk away from a diverse collection of other restaurants, breweries, a distillery, parks, and cafes, some of which offer meeting space or other attractions.

 City Built Brewing Co. is only a three-minute walk North of the Embassy Suites hotel.